inreachventures/aws-signing-request-interceptor/README.md

 aws-signing-request-interceptor
 ===

+Deprecated
+===

+This has been deprecated as there are a lot more standard ways of signing requests to ElasticSearch / OpenSearch hosted in AWS.
+If you're looking here you probably need to find a newer client.

+aws-signing-request-interceptor
+---

 Request Interceptor for Apache Client that signs the request for AWS.

 Originally created to support AWS' [Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/) using the [Jest client](https://github.com/searchbox-io/Jest).